IAEmu: Learning Galaxy Intrinsic Alignment Correlations: Results

-These insights lead us to the following conclusions about the performance of \IAEmu for $\omega$ and $\eta$, and provide a useful diagnostic for gauging its accuracy in the absence of \halotoolsia ground truth data: \begin{itemize} \item \IAEmu is not limited by data, as evidenced by the scale of its epistemic uncertainties compared to aleatoric uncertainties for both $\omega$ and $\eta$. \item \IAEmu residuals on correlation amplitudes are largest when both the true and predicted aleatoric uncertainties of IA correlations are large, which is typically an artifact of \IAEmu learning the mean behavior of these noisier statistics. \item \IAEmu tends to overestimate aleatoric uncertainties for both $\omega$ and $\eta$ in regimes where they are comparable to the epistemic uncertainties.
-This is when the model is most uncertain. \IAEmu correlation amplitudes are still accurate in this regime, as shown in Figure \ref{fig:coverage_plots2}. \item \IAEmu aleatoric uncertainty predictions are most accurate for regions of parameter space that yield the noisiest correlations.
+These insights lead us to the following conclusions about the performance of \IAEmu for $\omega$ and $\eta$, and provide a useful diagnostic for gauging its accuracy in the absence of \halotoolsia ground truth data: \begin{itemize} \item \IAEmu is not significantly limited by data, as evidenced by the scale of its epistemic uncertainties compared to aleatoric uncertainties for $\omega$ and $\eta$. \item \IAEmu residuals on correlation amplitudes are largest when both the true and predicted aleatoric uncertainties of IA correlations are large, which is typically an artifact of \IAEmu learning the mean behavior of these noisier statistics. \item \IAEmu tends to overestimate aleatoric uncertainties for both $\omega$ and $\eta$ in regimes where they are comparable to the epistemic uncertainties.
+This occurs when the model is most uncertain. \IAEmu correlation amplitudes are still accurate in this regime, as shown in Figure \ref{fig:coverage_plots2}. \item \IAEmu aleatoric uncertainty predictions are most accurate for regions of parameter space that yield the noisiest correlations.
 This can be attributed to stronger gradient information with larger variance magnitudes, as seen in the Equation \ref{eq:NLL}. \end{itemize}

 In practice, one may consider both the aleatoric and epistemic uncertainties predicted by \IAEmu to assess the quality of its predictions in the absence of an underlying \texttt{\halotoolsia} ground truth.
 Despite the observed bias, aleatoric uncertainty remains valuable for covariance estimation (e.g., accounting for shape noise) when performing parameter inference with \IAEmu \citep{berman2025softclustering}.
 Post-hoc calibration methods, such as those discussed in \citet{Grand_n_2022}, can help correct for these biases in parameter inference.
+These methods calibrate uncertainty estimates after training, ranging from non-parametric approaches like histogram binning and isotonic regression, to simple parametric schemes such as Platt scaling \citep{guo2017calibrationmodernneuralnetworks} and its extensions (e.g.\ temperature scaling and Dirichlet calibration).
 Even when the primary concern is the correlation amplitudes, the relationship between \IAEmu's epistemic and aleatoric uncertainties provides valuable insight into the reliability of the predictions, as illustrated in Figures \ref{fig:coverage_plots} and \ref{fig:coverage_plots2}.